jfulling/OSX-OpenStack/README.md

 Sample research demonstrating how to apply specialized KVM virtualization to an OpenStack instance.

 ## Disclaimer
 All testing was performed on genuine Apple hardware.
 I do not claim responsibility for how this research is used.
-If you decide to emulate OSX, ensure that any attempts are in compliance with the legal terms in the EULA.
+If you decide to emulate OSX, ensure that any attempts are in compliance with the legal terms in the Apple EULA.

 ## Description

 This is a repository inspired largely from the [OSX-KVM repo from user *kholia*](https://github.com/kholia/OSX-KVM).
-I wanted to learn how to fit an OpenStack instance with the necessary settings to virtualize an OSX instance in OpenStack, focusing specifically on High Sierra.
+I wanted to learn how to fit an OpenStack instance with the necessary settings to virtualize an OSX instance in KVM via OpenStack, focusing specifically on High Sierra.
 Based on the repo linked above, there are a number of challenges that need to be addressed:

 ---